abwilf/mmfusion/README.md

 ```

 #### Other Relevant Inputs to Data Formatting / Creation
 * `--tensors_path`: if `unique`, the program will recreate tensors (by aligning and creating embeddings) each time the program is run in training mode (the default, or specified with `--mode train`).
 If a tensors path is specified and the tensor exists, the program will use those tensors and skip data preprocessing.
-This is a useful feature because if, for example, you'd like to extract features & embeddings on one machine, then train on another (e.g. extract MFB's and BERT embeddings on ARMIS, then port over a tensor of embeddings to train on a lab machine), you can run the program in training mode with `--tensors_path my_tensors.pk`, end the program when it begins training (or add an `exit()` command at the end of `load_data()` after it saves the tensors), and port the tensors over to the lab machine.
-Then, if you specify `--tensors_path my_tensors.pk` and it exists, you can skip data preprocessing during training in the future.
+This is a useful feature because if, for example, you'd like to extract features & embeddings on one machine, then train on another (e.g., to extract MFB's and BERT embeddings on ARMIS, then port over a tensor of embeddings to train on a lab machine), you can run the program in training mode with `--tensors_path my_tensors.pk`, end the program when it begins training (or add an `exit()` command at the end of `load_data()` in `main.py` after it saves the tensors), and port `my_tensors.pk` over to the lab machine using `rsync`.
+Then, if you specify `--tensors_path my_tensors.pk` in training on the lab machine, you can skip data processing on the lab machines.
 * `--audio_path, --overwrite_mfbs`: the path to the MFB's.
 If this exists and `--overwrite_mfbs` is 0, the program will not generate new MFB's from `--wav_dir`, else it will.
 * `--seq_len`: the legnth of the sequence you'd like to wrap to.
 When the text modality is present, this is the number of words you'd like to wrap to.
 For example, if the `seq_len` is 10, and an utterance has the words "one two three...eleven", the last word would be chopped off.
 If an utterance had the words "one, two, three", there would be zero padding for the last seven slots.
 If just the audio modality, this is the number of MFB frames you'd like to take.
-This number is usually much higher.
+This number is usually much higher if audio only, in 30-50,000 range depending on the length of your utterances and sampling rate.
 * `--keys_path`: Here you can specify keys for the program to train / validate / test against (in case you want to do leave-one-speaker-out validation, or something similar).
 See the form in `data/iemocap/utt_keys.json` for details.

 ### Training